Verified and Tested 03/10/2015

 NIC Teaming is the name Microsoft gives for the process of combining multiple network interface controllers (NICs) together for speed, redundancy or both.

 – A Windows Server 2012 R2 server with the Hyper-V role installed.
-If you’re interested in purchasing a server to run virtualized systems, please consider a dedicated server from Atlantic.Net.
+If you’re interested in purchasing a server to run virtualized systems, please consider a cloud hosting server from Atlantic.Net.

 – Minimum 2 NIC cards installed on your server.